-Koschmider was a ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
+Bruno Koschmider was an ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
 The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM the next day.

-To get though these gruelling hours, The Beatles would take Preludin, a stimulant.
+To get through these grueling hours, The Beatles would take Preludin, a stimulant.

 As George Harrison so eloquently put the experience, “We were frothing at the mouth.”

 While, as Bruno Koschmider said about the experience, “Mach Schau (Make a show)“.

 Stop #3 – The Kaiserkeller (Grosse Freiheit 36)

-The Beatles performed at the Indra for forty nights until it closed mid October due to noise complaints.
+The Beatles performed at the Indra Club for forty nights until it closed mid-October due to noise complaints.
 From there, the band moved to the slightly larger Kaiserkeller.